avli/clojureVSCode/README.md

 3. Now Let's Connect to the REPL.

   * Open the project folder in VS Code.

   * Open a clojure source file such as `src/hello_clojure/core.clj`

     If you have a repl running, the connection should be made automatically and you should see a repl indicator the status bar that looks like `nrepl://localhost:45247`.

     If you see the indicator, good news you're connected.
 Please move onto next step.

   * If you DO NOT see the connection indicator, or if you'd like to connect to a remote repl, we will need to create the connection manually.

     Open the command pallet and select the command `Clojure: Connect to nREPL`

     You should then be prompted for an nREPL port, enter the port noted in step #2, `45247`.

     You should then be prompted for the host of the REPL.
 In this example we will enter `localhost`.

     You should then get a message showing successful connection to the nREPL!

 4. Eval a file.
 The repl needs to have it's namespace initialized and set so it can know about and show things like your docstrings.

-  * Open a clojure source file
+  * Open a Clojure source file

   * Open the command pallet, and select the command `Clojure: Eval`.

     This should evaluate the entire file, and a file successfully compiled notification should be shown.

 5. Eval a selected expression

   * Show the output window by using the View / Output from menu bar if it's not already visible.

   * Select a block of code you wish to evaluate.

   * Open the command pallet, and select the command `Clojure: Eval and show the result`.

   * Results from the REPL should be printed to the output window named `Evaluation Results`

-7. All done, you're ready to code some clojure :)
+7. All done, you're ready to code some Clojure :)

 # Troubleshooting